kathrynhoule/secondcards-react/README.md

 Products can also be added and removed from the user's cart from the Cart page, and the user can now view the subtotal of all their cart items.

 # Future Updates
 Moving forward, additional filters will be added to the site and the existing product data will be updated to work with them.
-The search bar on the Shop page may also be updated to only rerender when the user hits enter on their search, instead of updating the products shown as the user types.
+The search bar on the Shop page may also be updated to only rerender the page when the user hits enter on their search, instead of updating the products shown as the user types.
 Ideally, filters will also be applied only when the user submits them via a button.

 The Shop page will ideally be updated to display no products and a message if the user selects a combination of filters that do not match any products, as the Shop page right now returns all products in this case.
 The Shop page will also need to display a max number of products per page and allow the user to flip through different pages of products, once the site is connected to a database and more products are displayed on the site.